-The Pentecost is a Christian festival held seven weeks after Easter Sunday, and traditionally celebrates a Biblical event when the Holy Spirit descended on Christ's disciples after the resurrection.
+The Pentecost is a Christian festival held seven weeks after Easter Sunday.
+It celebrates a biblical event – the descent of the Holy Spirit on Christ's disciples after the resurrection.
 Pentecostalists believe in the fundamental truths taught in the Bible.
 English plumber-turned-evangelist Smith Wigglesworth advanced the Pentecostal movement in New Zealand with a series of revival and spiritual healing meetings between 1922 and 1924.
-A. H. Dallimore, who had lived in New Zealand as a young man, returned as an evangelist in 1927 and influenced many other people to become Pentecostals.
+A. H. Dallimore, who had lived in New Zealand as a young man, returned as an evangelist in 1927 and influenced many people to become Pentecostals.

 New Zealand’s Pentecostal movement grew rapidly after the Second World War as overseas evangelists arrived.
 In 1961 Tauranga-based evangelists Rob and Beryl Wheeler held revival meetings in a large tent in Christchurch.
 US evangelist Oral Roberts held ‘crusades’ in Christchurch, Wellington and Rotorua in 1965, the largest Pentecostal meetings then seen in New Zealand.

 The Pentecostal Church of New Zealand merged with the British-based Elim Church in 1952.
-By 2010 there were over 40 Elim churches throughout New Zealand.
+In 2016 there were 36 Elim churches throughout New Zealand.
 Former members of more traditional Christian churches such as Anglicans and Presbyterians, and immigrants from the Pacific Islands, further swelled the numbers of New Zealand Pentecostalists.
-By 2010 there were almost 100 churches in the New Life group of Pentecostal churches.
+By 2016 there were almost 80 churches in the New Life group of Pentecostal churches.

 Man and beast

-Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, accompanied by a large orchestra.
-His ‘Revival Fire’ meetings, at which farm animals as well as people were reported cured of serious ailments, attracted widespread scepticism as well as support and he was banned from using the town hall.
-However his meetings continued elsewhere for several decades.
+Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, supported by a large orchestra.
+His ‘Revival Fire’ meetings, at which farm animals as well as people were reportedly cured of serious ailments, attracted widespread scepticism as well as support, and he was banned from using the town hall.
+His meetings continued in other venues for several decades.

 The first overseas missionary of the Pentecostal Church of New Zealand was 70-year-old Miss I. Burnett of Auckland, who travelled to Tonga in 1926.
 Soon afterwards other missionaries left for the South Pacific, India and the Congo.
 In 1975 the Associated Pentecostal Churches of New Zealand was formed to represent all main branches of the movement.
-In the 2006 census about 80,000 people identified themselves as members of Pentecostal churches.
+In the 2013 census almost 74,300 people identified themselves as members of Pentecostal churches.